Extremal chromatic bounds for distance Laplacian eigenvalues

 A particularly fruitful direction concerns the interaction between distance Laplacian eigenvalues and graph invariants that constrain global structure, such as the chromatic number.
-The chromatic number controls the extent to which a graph can be decomposed into independent sets, and thus regulates the density and multipartite structure that a graph can admit.
-On the spectral side, the largest distance Laplacian eigenvalue $\partial^{L}_1(G)$ plays the role of a distance-based spectral radius and is sensitive to long-range connectivity patterns through $D(G)$ and $\mathrm{Tr}(G)$.
-Relating $\partial^{L}_1(G)$ (and other $\partial^{L}_i(G)$) to $\chi(G)$ provides a bridge between (i) coloring structure, a central concept in combinatorics and algorithms, and (ii) distance-driven spectral quantities relevant in applications.
+The chromatic number controls the extent to which a graph can be decomposed into independent sets, and hence regulates the multipartite structure that a graph can admit.
+On the spectral side, the largest distance Laplacian eigenvalue $\partial^{L}_1(G)$ plays the role of a distance-based spectral radius and is sensitive to long-range connectivity patterns through $D(G)$ and the transmissions.
+Relating $\partial^{L}_1(G)$ and the remaining $\partial^{L}_i(G)$ to $\chi(G)$ therefore provides a useful bridge between coloring structure and distance-driven spectral quantities.